sathish-kumar-G/postgREST-API/POSTGREST_API_SUMMARY.md

 - **Spring Boot with PostgreSQL** provides greater flexibility, allowing for the implementation of complex business logic, integration with a broader ecosystem of libraries and tools, and fine-grained control over API behavior and performance optimization.
 It is suitable for applications requiring customizations, scalability, and performance optimization.

-When choosing between PostgREST and Spring Boot with PostgreSQL, developers should consider the specific needs of their project, including complexity, scalability, performance requirements, and the level of control and flexibility desired in API development.
+When choosing between PostgREST and Spring Boot with PostgreSQL, we should consider the project's specific needs, including complexity, scalability, performance requirements, and the level of control and flexibility desired in API development.